-69. Several countries around the world have instituted bans on the sale of Roundup® and other glyphosate-containing herbicides, both before and since IARC first announced its assessment for glyphosate in march 2015, and more countries undoubtedly will follow suit as the dangers of the use of Roundup® become more widely known.
-The Netherlands issued a ban on all glyphosate-based herbicides in April 2014, including Roundup®, which took effect at the end of 2015.
+69. Several countries around the world have instituted bans on the sale of Roundup® and other glyphosate-containing herbicides, both before and since IARC first announced its assessment for therefore not be exposed to it."30 use of Roundup® become more widely known.
+The Netherlands issued a ban on all glyphosatebased herbicides in April 2014, including Roundup[®], which took effect at the end of 2015.
 In issuing the ban, the Dutch Parliament member who introduced the successful legislation stated: "Agricultural pesticides in user-friendly packaging are sold in abundance to private persons.
-In garden centers, Roundup® is promoted as harmless, but unsuspecting customers have no idea what the risks of this product are.
-Especially children are sensitive to toxic substances and should therefore not be exposed to it."
-30
+In garden centers, Roundup[®] is promoted as harmless, but unsuspecting customers have no idea what the risks of this product are.
+Especially children are sensitive to toxic substances and should